Magnetic levitation: Servomechanisms

-The attraction from a fixed strength magnet decreases with increased distance, and increases at closer distances.
+The attraction from a fixed-strength magnet decreases with increased distance, and increases at closer distances.
 This is unstable.
-For a stable system, the opposite is needed, variations from a stable position should push it back to the target position.
+For a stable system, the opposite is needed: variations from a stable position should push it back to the target position.

 Stable magnetic levitation can be achieved by measuring the position and speed of the object being levitated, and using a feedback loop which continuously adjusts one or more electromagnets to correct the object's motion, thus forming a servomechanism.

-Many systems use magnetic attraction pulling upwards against gravity for these kinds of systems as this gives some inherent lateral stability, but some use a combination of magnetic attraction and magnetic repulsion to push upwards.
+Many systems use magnetic attraction pulling upward against gravity for these kinds of systems as this gives some inherent lateral stability, but some use a combination of magnetic attraction and magnetic repulsion to push upward.

 Either system represents examples of ElectroMagnetic Suspension (EMS).
 For a very simple example, some tabletop levitation demonstrations use this principle, and the object cuts a beam of light or Hall effect sensor method is used to measure the position of the object.
 The electromagnet is above the object being levitated; the electromagnet is turned off whenever the object gets too close, and turned back on when it falls further away.
 Such a simple system is not very robust; far more effective control systems exist, but this illustrates the basic idea.

-EMS magnetic levitation trains are based on this kind of levitation: The train wraps around the track, and is pulled upwards from below.
+EMS magnetic levitation trains are based on this kind of levitation: The train wraps around the track, and is pulled upward from below.
 The servo controls keep it safely at a constant distance from the track.

 Induced currents

 These schemes work due to repulsion due to Lenz's law.
-When a conductor is presented with a time-varying magnetic field electrical currents in the conductor are set up which create a magnetic field that causes a repulsive effect.
+When a conductor is presented with a time-varying magnetic field, electrical currents are set up in the conductor which create a magnetic field that causes a repulsive effect.

 These kinds of systems typically show an inherent stability, although extra damping is sometimes required.

 Relative motion between conductors and magnets

-If one moves a base made of a very good electrical conductor such as copper, aluminium or silver close to a magnet, an (eddy) current will be induced in the conductor that will oppose the changes in the field and create an opposite field that will repel the magnet (Lenz's law).
+If one moves a base made of a very good electrical conductor such as copper, aluminium, or silver close to a magnet, an (eddy) current will be induced in the conductor that will oppose the changes in the field and create an opposite field that will repel the magnet (Lenz's law).
 At a sufficiently high rate of movement, a suspended magnet will levitate on the metal, or vice versa with suspended metal.
 Litz wire made of wire thinner than the skin depth for the frequencies seen by the metal works much more efficiently than solid conductors.
-Figure 8 coils can be used to keep something aligned.
+Figure-8 coils can be used to keep something aligned.

-An especially technologically interesting case of this comes when one uses a Halbach array instead of a single pole permanent magnet, as this almost doubles the field strength, which in turn almost doubles the strength of the eddy currents.
+An especially technologically interesting case of this comes when one uses a Halbach array instead of a single-pole permanent magnet, as this almost doubles the field strength, which in turn almost doubles the strength of the eddy currents.
 The net effect is to more than triple the lift force.
 Using two opposed Halbach arrays increases the field even further.

-Halbach arrays are also well-suited to magnetic levitation and stabilisation of gyroscopes and electric motor and generator spindles.
+Halbach arrays are also well-suited to magnetic levitation and stabilisation of gyroscopes and spindles of electric motors and generators.